battosai/biji/references/How to Take Smart Notes.md

 ---

-Slipbox will eventually provide you with a skeleton of linked ideas that you can then build upon rather than starting with a blank slate (pgs.
+Slipbox will eventually provide you with a [[202512262249|skeleton of linked ideas]] that you can then build upon rather than starting with a blank slate (pgs.
 2-3)

 Smart note lifecycle (pgs.
 23-24)
 - Fleeting notes (AKA daily notes) --> literature notes --> permanent notes